Skip to main content

 The challenge with compound growth is that it's invisible until suddenly it isn't.
 The solution is to create intermediate visibility - tracking mechanisms that show you the accumulation even before the results appear.

-Habit streaks are the most intuitive version: a visual record of consecutive days.
+Habit streaks are the most intuitive version: a visual record of consecutive days and the logic behind the don't-break-the-chain method.
 The streak itself is a proxy measure of compound effort - a 60-day streak represents 60 compounded decisions to show up.
 Looking at it produces a visceral sense of accumulated investment that motivates protecting it.

 But streaks have a flaw: they reset to zero with a miss, which can feel catastrophic and create an all-or-nothing dynamic.
 An alternative is cumulative tracking: total sessions completed, total words written, total workouts done.
 This view never goes backward.
 Even a missed week doesn't erase the 47 sessions before it.
 The cumulative record is always positive, always growing, always showing the compound effect in its most honest form.